weberdomi-ctrl/ford-triplog/README.md

-Built on top of the community-maintained FordPass integration, it creates a permanent local driving history including detailed trip statistics, charging history, energy calculations and charging location recognition.
+Built on top of the community-maintained FordPass integration, it creates a permanent local driving history including detailed trip statistics, charging history, GPS routes, energy calculations and charging location recognition.

 All data is stored locally inside Home Assistant.